 - How to Handle a Violent Employee

 - How to Handle Mental Health Concerns

-- Can an employer be liable for workplace violence between co-workers?
+- May an employer be held liable for workplace violence between co-workers?

 - How can an employer implement a policy on domestic violence?

 - How do most acts of violence in the workplace occur?